-The assessment of PhD theses meets the above-mentioned peer review requirements, cf. section 16 of the Danish PhD Order.
-In practice, the assessment of a doctoral thesis will normally meet these conditions, but according to the Danish Ministerial Order on Doctoral Degrees there is no formal requirement that at least one reviewer must be external to the institution, cf. section 8 of the Ministerial Order on Doctoral Degrees.
+The assessment of PhD dissertations meets the above-mentioned peer review requirements, cf. section 16 of the PhD Executive Order.
+In practice, the assessment of a doctoral thesis will normally meet these conditions, but under the Executive Order on Doctoral Degrees there is no formal requirement that at least one reviewer must be external to the institution, cf. section 8 of the Executive Order on Doctoral Degrees.

-The scientific journals and publishers that use peer review have usually established further procedures.
+The scientific journals and publishers that use peer review have usually established rules governing this.

 - European Peer Review Guide – Integrating Policies and Practices into Coherent Procedures (European Science Foundation, 2011)

 - The Vancouver Rules on peer review (ICMJE), which are available here.

 - Debate web page about the value of peer reviews on the website of the journal Nature